burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 Between 2011 and 2020 I used another home page which is [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).
 Unfortunately, my old website was deleted on 10 Mar.
 2023, 08:58 by a "Google" user.
 And I have no means to recover it.

-During my career path I as a fox peeked my nose into different fields relative to Computer Science (CS) because I found it fun and entertainment.
+During my career and educational paths, I as a fox peeked my nose into different fields relative to Computer Science (CS) because I found it fun and entertaining.
 My old webpage contained 151 personal notes and did not contain any advertisements.

 During 2015 and up to 2023 my old homepage has been visited by **34'755** users.
 Total users have made **87'329** views of this content.
 The users of my old website were from **144** countries around the globe.
 Therefore, the content was not only useful for me, but also for another **34'755** users.
 The top 20 countries (from a total amount of 144) of unique visitors to the old home page are presented in the table below.